Two months ago, I created a free 28-day email course.

 I just wanted to test if there’s any interest in the type of insights I might have to share if I compiled them into an email course.

 I had a one-week email course five years ago, but that was before I had an actual email list.
-Now that the email course has been live for a while, I want to share what I’ve learned.
+Now that the email course has been live, I want to share what I’ve learned.

 Here we go: